105-107 Forsyth Street

 Schnyder’s theorem proves that a graph is planar if and only if the dimension of its incidence poset is at most three.
 Additionally, Schnyder gave the first proof that a planar graph on n vertices could be laid out on a quadratic size grid.
 Schnyder’s work has inspired the research of many other mathematicians and computer scientists and continues to do so today.

 Where did you grow up or spend your most defining years?

 What is your educational background?

-I completed high-school studies with the French Baccalauréat in Paris, then returned to Zürich, in my home country of Switzerland, for higher education at ETH (Swiss Federal Institute of Technology) with an initial focus in Physics.
-I completed my undergraduate studies with a BS in Physics and a BS in Mathematics (after my attention had turned to foundations).
-This course of studies ended with a MS in Mathematics (focus in logic).
-I then became interested in Computer Science, attending the Algorithmics seminar of E. Specker and V. Strassen and completed my PhD with the thesis “Algorithms for Normal Forms of Graphs”.
+I completed high school studies with the French Baccalauréat in Paris, then returned to Zürich, in my home country of Switzerland, for higher education at the Swiss Federal Institute of Technology, with an initial focus in physics.
+I completed my undergraduate studies with a bachelor’s in physics and a bachelor’s in mathematics, because my attention had turned to foundations.
+This course of studies ended with a master’s in mathematics with a focus in logic.
+I then became interested in computer science, attending the algorithmics seminar of E. Specker and V. Strassen and completed my PhD with the thesis “Algorithms for Normal Forms of Graphs.”

 What courses/subjects do you teach?